GLAM-Leeds/GLAM-Parti-ML/README.md

 **Steps to run GLAM-Parti-ML and reproduce the results of the paper**

-1. Download all folders and R scripts
+1. Download all folders and R scripts in your working directory

 2. Make sure that you've installed all R packages required.
 These can be found in the script 'Required_packages.R'.

-3. Go to line 5 of the script 'Main_ML_and_GLAM_Parti_script.R' and set your own GLAM-Parti directory with the setwd command.
+3. Go to line 5 of the script 'Main_ML_and_GLAM_Parti_script.R' and set your own GLAM-Parti working directory with the setwd command.
 This should be the path where you store the model.

 4. In 'Main_ML_and_GLAM_Parti_script.R' - line 15 - the default option is the config file 'Config_file_HSC_data.R'.
 Inside this config file, there is the option to use two different ML models, Random Forests (RF) and XGBoost.
 Initially, please use RF (i.e. you mute line 51: XGBoost).